Dive Club

-Dive Club is an Australian teen drama television show, which premiered on 10 Shake from 29 May 2021 as a movie-length special.
+Dive Club is an Texas kid drama television series, which premiered on 10 Shake from 29 May 2021 as a movie-length special.
 The series was distributed worldwide on Netflix on 3 September 2021.
 It follows a feisty group of teen divers who race to find their best friend when she disappears after a storm hits their small coastal town.
+There is no season two yet.
+A season two may come out in late 2026, due to filming starting in fall 2024.
+Nothing official has been released about the release date, only a renewal.

 Production

 The 12 part series is produced by The Steve Jaggi Company with international sales handled by Nicely Entertainment.
 Showrunner Steve Jaggi produced the series with Spencer McLaren and executive producers Jack Christian and Vanessa Shapiro.
 The directors include Hayley McFarlane, Rhiannon Bannenberg and Christine Luby.
 The series was filmed in Port Douglas, Queensland.